 - Give your house a good cleaning: While you don’t have to sterilize every surface, a good cleaning is a great idea.
 Avoid any strong cleaning solutions or chemicals that could irritate your baby’s airways though.
 You’ll be so busy when your baby comes home that you won’t have time to clean for a while anyway — so enjoy that clean home while it lasts!

-- Introduce your pet to your baby’s scent: If you’re a pet owner, you may want to grab one of your baby’s used baby blankets, bring it home, and let your pet sniff it (source).
+- Introduce your pet to your baby’s scent: If you’re a pet owner, you may want to grab one of your baby’s used baby blankets, bring it home, and let your pet sniff it (8).

 - Talk to your other children: Your new baby is going to take a lot of your time.
 Let your children know their new sibling is really little and you’ll all have to be gentle for quite a while.
 Try to spend as much time with your other child as you can once your preemie comes home too so they don’t struggle with jealousy.

 - Find the right bottles: Unless you’re prepared to breastfeed around the clock, you should get some bottles — at least enough to get through one whole day in which you don’t have to wash the bottles.
 That will be a time saver for you.
-To ensure you don’t get a bunch of bottles your baby hates, ask the NICU nurses which brand your baby is currently using.
+To ensure you don’t get a bunch of bottles or nipples your baby hates, ask the NICU nurses which brand your baby is currently using.

 - Setting up a crib in your bedroom: New research shows the safest place for a baby to sleep is in a crib in their parents’ room.
 This is especially important for preemies — and you’ll probably feel better having them close by as well.